Aurimas-N/Cyclist-Bike-share-Analysis/README.md

 * Data is official and published by Motivate International Inc. under this [License](https://divvybikes.com/data-license-agreement).
 * [Cyclist's historical data](https://divvy-tripdata.s3.amazonaws.com/index.html) in `.csv` format.
 * Data range is from Mar 4th 2024 to Feb 5th 2025, it contains 12 `.csv` files and overall has (1.1 GB) of information.
-* Dataset contains records of individual ride-id, start time and end time dates, station start and end locations, bike type and membership type (casual or member).
+* The dataset contains records of individual ride-id, start time and end time dates, station start and end locations, bike type and membership type (casual or member).
 * Data have been uploaded to **Google Cloud Storage** , until further analysis.

 # Data Processing And Cleaning:
 * Data is uploaded to **BigQuery** for manipulation, cleaning and analysis by using SQL.
-* Data vizualisation developed with **Tableau**.
+* Data vizualisation was developed with **Tableau**.
-* All 12 tables was combined in to one table, view [here](https://github.com/Aurimas-N/Cyclist-Bike-share-Analysis/blob/f2e546d9fddd832c3b12edb010a9e1cf7c257b0c/data_combining.sql) and has **5 854 384** rows.
+* All 12 tables were combined in to one table, view [here](https://github.com/Aurimas-N/Cyclist-Bike-share-Analysis/blob/f2e546d9fddd832c3b12edb010a9e1cf7c257b0c/data_combining.sql) and contains **5 854 384** rows.
 * Data exploration - to identify the data types and detect any missing values, outliers, inconsistencies, or errors in the dataset - [here](https://github.com/Aurimas-N/Cyclist-Bike-share-Analysis/blob/4cbbd89066b61295bef09407de9d58886e90616a/data_exploration.sql).
 * Cleaning - Dublicates, rides with duration less than a minute or longer than a 24h(1440min) and null values are removed also adding 3 more columns - **ride_length_mins** for duration of the trip, **day_of_week** and **month**.
 Process [here](https://github.com/Aurimas-N/Cyclist-Bike-share-Analysis/blob/4878652616e7a1d451aec11187f0fb815b4b0fe4/data_cleaning.sql).
-* Cleaned table now has **4 084 940** rows, that means **1 769 444** rows were removed.
+* The cleaned table now contains **4 084 940** rows, that means **1 769 444** rows were removed.

 # Analyze:

-SQL querys for analyzing and comparing annual member and casual memberships, [here](https://github.com/Aurimas-N/Cyclist-Bike-share-Analysis/blob/f7e49f0b269280f03d44226d8fac1c12923a3bd6/data_analysis.sql)
+SQL queries for analyzing and comparing annual member and casual memberships, [here](https://github.com/Aurimas-N/Cyclist-Bike-share-Analysis/blob/f7e49f0b269280f03d44226d8fac1c12923a3bd6/data_analysis.sql)

 # Share:

-Visualization is done with Tableau, with the focus to answer main question - How do annual members and casual riders use Cyclistic bikes differently?
+Visualization was created with Tableau, focusing to answer main question - How do annual members and casual riders use Cyclistic bikes differently?
 Published dashboard can be seen [here](https://public.tableau.com/views/CyclistBike-shareProject/OfTotalRides?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

-**This dashboard show's comparison between member and casual user by bike type**.
+**This dashboard shows a comparison between member and casual user by bike type**.
 ![dashboard1](https://github.com/user-attachments/assets/b7e965fb-4c40-476c-ad57-1bbe31c6fa2b)